 - Attach the under-leg strap, this is the thin solid grey strap.

 - Insert the thin grey strap through the top slot in the metal buckle.
 Insert the strap so that when it comes through the slot it is coming towards you.

 - Loop the strap down and through the second slot, (this is the slot with the vampire teeth.)
-Now when you pull the grey strap through the bottom slot it is going away from you.
+Now, pull the grey strap through the bottom slot, away from your body.

 - Pull just enough of the strap through the bottom slot so that it stays there.
 You will adjust the fit once the belt is fastened around your hips.

 - Step through the opening you have just created by attaching the under-leg strap and pull the belt up to your hip area.
 Reach around and grab the belt, pulling it across your lower back so that it is sitting around your hips.

 - Lay down so that your hernia is reduced.

 - Secure the belt around your hips by placing the hole in the clip over the pin located on top of the pad.
 You can make the waist band tighter by adjusting the clip on the waist band.
 To make the waist band tighter or looser you will lift of on the top of the metal and slide it along the belt accordingly.
 Do not overly tighten your hernia belt.